hotneim/lg-paper/README.md

 # lg-paper

-This is a paper that describes the functionality of the "lg" R-package for local Gaussian approximations that is available on Cran.
+This is a paper that describes the functionality of the "lg" R-package for local Gaussian approximations that is available on Cran. hei.